JonYarber/music_modeling/README.md

 ## <a name="Background"></a>Background

-This project represents the culmination of several ambitions, distilled into a comprehensive instruction manual detailing my journey through these endeavors.
+This project culminates my endeavors with the Spotify API data, distilled into a comprehensive instruction manual and guide.

 My initial experience with the Spotify API occurred during a summer project in my Master’s program at Mizzou, where we analyzed Spotify’s